Winter Solstice Rituals

 07. Walk in the Woods

-08. Rest & Reconnect
+08. Rest without Apology

-With the sun setting earlier and earlier, it’s also a wonderful time to lean into your circadian rhythm and sleep as well as to spend your mornings hurkle-durklin’
+With the sun setting earlier and earlier, it’s also a wonderful time to lean into your circadian rhythm and sleep as well as to spend your mornings hurkle-durklin’.

 Just like nature has gone internal, so should we.
 I love this time of year for sitting with the shadows of all that challenges me, acknowledging all that I’ve accomplished this year, celebrating all my works-in-progress and forever learning to release perfectionism. celebrate the shadow; release perfectionism; acknowledge achievements; celebrate your works-in-progress.
-While I don’t typically set intentions until the Vernal Equinox—which I consider the start of the new year—I do like taking this time to winter my thoughts and start dreaming of the goals in the year to come.
-It’s a great time to start plotting your vision for the year to come.

 here’s to finding magic in the liminal